czue/pegasus-docs/getting-started.md

 - [Virtualenv](https://virtualenv.pypa.io/en/stable/)
 - [Virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/)

-*Note: It is possible to use the template without the virtualenv tools, but these instructions assume you have them.*
+*Note: It is possible to use the template without the virtualenv tools, but they are highly recommended and these instructions assume you have them.*

 ## Download Pegasus